What Is Email Spoofing?

 Look Carefully at the Sender Address

 - Is it a umich.edu address?
-Email about U-M business should come from a U-M email account (ending in @umich.edu, @med.umich.edu, or @umflint.edu).
+Email about U-M business should come from a U-M email account—one that ends in @umich.edu, @med.umich.edu, or @umflint.edu.
+Scammers sometimes embed umich.edu into the middle of the address to try to trick you, so look carefully.

 - Does the address match the display name?
 Forgers can sign up for a free account (GMail, Yahoo Mail, and so on), create an email address similar to someone else's name, and set the display name to anything they want.
 You might see a forged email where the sender's name is the name of your unit's dean, but the actual sending email address is clearly not the dean's address.